ccsmed1/docs.kaiko.com/source/index.html.md

 # Reference Data API

 <aside class="notice">
 The Kaiko Reference Data API is currently in public beta.
-Endpoints, format and existing fields are stable but during the beta period we might introduce breaking changes in the data returned.
+Endpoints, format, and existing fields are stable but during the beta period we might introduce breaking changes in the data returned.
 </aside>

 ## Endpoints